-In FY2023, design and permitting continue for the Cape Haze Ecosystem Restoration project.
+In FY2024, design and permitting continue for the Cape Haze Ecosystem Restoration project.
 This project will create and enhance estuarine and freshwater wetlands and adjacent uplands on approximately 410 coastal acres within the Charlotte Harbor watershed.
 This is a continuation of the conceptual plan created under the Coral Creek Restoration project with two previous phases already completed.
-In FY2023, a project was completed in the Myakka State Forest to stabilize wetland shorelines and improve water quality conditions.
-The District has also cooperatively funded a project with Sarasota County for construction of a 380-acre surface water storage and treatment facility to improve water quality in Dona Bay.